 He didn’t have to ask me twice.
 I couldn’t actually get the Ford GT that day because it was already late afternoon and I had to arrange financial and vehicle logistics.
 I told him I’d be there the next day and then went home without telling my wife a thing.
 I wanted to surprise her.

 I arrived to pick up the GT around noon the next day and I clearly remember that first moment standing next to it in the service bay.
 We’d finished signing the paperwork in my dealer contact’s office, and as he handed me the keys he said, “Well, are you ready for this?”
 I had this strange moment of sadness when I realized 40 months of anticipation driven by getting a Ford GT would now be replaced by having a Ford GT.
 It sounds silly of course, but that aura of anticipation in the background of my daily grind had almost become like a friend of mine.

 Now it would be gone.
 Yes, it would be replaced by something far better, but it represented the end of my journey to acquire a Ford GT.
 Like that great line from the movie Swingers about missing the pain.
 “I don’t know,” I told the salesman.
 “I’ve been wanting this car for so long I’m not sure how to deal with actually getting it.”
 Then after a short pause I added, “But I’ll probably figure it out.”

 When I got home I left the car in the driveway, went inside through the front door, and told my wife I needed her help in the garage.
-We walked down together and I hit the button on the garage door opener.
-It slid up to reveal a Midnight Blue 2005 Ford GT facing us.
-She jumped a little bit before blurting out, “You got your car!”
+The garage door slid up to reveal a Midnight Blue 2005 Ford GT facing us.
+My wife jumped a little bit before blurting out, “You got your car!”